-2. Draw on your general knowledge of your field site, and at least one concrete example from your participant observation, to identify the use of "symbols" by specific people, as well as by the organization/company toward its "clientele."
-Detail how these symbols are used and the responses they create.
+- 2. Draw on your general knowledge of your field site, and at least one concrete example from your participant observation, to identify the use of "symbols" by specific people, as well as by the organization/company toward its "clientele."
+Detail how these symbols are used and the responses they create. - 3.
+Include two discussion questions at the end of the assignment.